Geomythology: The Lowland Hundred (Cantre'r Gwaelod)

 A mythological ancient sunken kingdom that, according to oral tradition, existed between Ramsey Island and Bardsey Island in what is now Cardigan Bay to the west of Wales.
 Further research revealed that this tract of land was indeed inhabited, with there being a submerged forest and evidence of ancient settlements present.

+Sangkuriang

+The now-dried Lake Bandung in Indonesia is referenced in the Sundanese folktale of Sangkuriang, suggesting that cultural memory of the lake's existence has been preserved through oral tradition.